reergymerej/chords/README.md

 ```

 1. Put in a root note.
 You can use +/- to indicate sharp/flat.
-1. Get out a chord.
+1. Get out chords based on the root.